StefanoDeVuono/Naza_frontend/README.md

 ## Implementation

-The Squarespace Git repository has three main branches:
+The Squarespace Git repository has one main branch:

 - master: Represents the code that will be deployed to the production Squarespace
-- staging: Represents the code that will be deployed to the staging Squarespace
-- develop: Represents code suitable for local development

 ### Development